 Portals in the Pixel-Dark: A Guide to Virtual Conventions, Hybrid Events, and Online Summits for the Indie Speculative Fiction Author DIAMOND RATING KEY ◆◆◆ Fully Online — entirely virtual; no travel required to speak or attend ◆◆ Hybrid — Strong Online Track —...

-Speaking into the Signal A Complete Guide to Podcasts That Feature, Welcome, and Champion Indie Authors as Guests Why Podcasts Are the Overlooked Engine of Author Discovery In the cathedral-quiet corners of the internet where algorithms and advertising budgets...
+A Definitive Guide to Podcasts That Feature, Welcome, and Champion Indie Authors as Guests Why Podcasts Are the Overlooked Engine of Author Discovery In the cathedral-quiet corners of the internet — those few rooms where the algorithms and the ad budgets...

 The NaNoWriMo November Novel Machine NaNoWriMo’s Storied Spark, Its Sad Slow Stumble, and the Successors Carrying the Creative Flame Forward A Dream Drafted in Darkness: The Birth of NaNoWriMo Picture a particular, peculiarly promising evening in the summer of...